Honeywell International (NYSE:HON) Releases Q2 2021 Earnings Guidance

-Honeywell International (NYSE:HON) updated its second quarter 2021 earnings guidance on Tuesday.
+Honeywell International (NYSE:HON) issued an update on its second quarter 2021 earnings guidance on Tuesday morning.
 The company provided earnings per share (EPS) guidance of 1.860-1.960 for the period, compared to the Thomson Reuters consensus estimate of $1.930.
 The company issued revenue guidance of $8.40 billion-$8.70 billion, compared to the consensus revenue estimate of $8.62 billion.Honeywell International also updated its FY 2021 guidance to 7.750-8.000 EPS.

-A number of research firms recently issued reports on HON.
-Argus raised their price objective on shares of Honeywell International from $195.00 to $225.00 and gave the stock a buy rating in a report on Monday, February 1st.
-Credit Suisse Group lifted their target price on shares of Honeywell International from $224.00 to $235.00 and gave the stock an outperform rating in a research note on Monday, May 3rd.
-Zacks Investment Research upgraded shares of Honeywell International from a hold rating to a buy rating and set a $233.00 target price for the company in a research note on Tuesday, April 27th.
-Barclays lifted their target price on shares of Honeywell International from $230.00 to $245.00 and gave the stock an overweight rating in a research note on Monday, May 3rd.
-Finally, Royal Bank of Canada lifted their target price on shares of Honeywell International from $194.00 to $199.00 and gave the stock a sector perform rating in a research note on Monday, February 1st.
-Five research analysts have rated the stock with a hold rating and nine have given a buy rating to the company’s stock.
-The stock has a consensus rating of Buy and an average target price of $221.00.
+Honeywell International (NYSE:HON) last issued its quarterly earnings data on Thursday, April 22nd.
+The conglomerate reported $1.92 earnings per share for the quarter, topping the consensus estimate of $1.80 by $0.12.
+The business had revenue of $8.45 billion during the quarter, compared to the consensus estimate of $8.07 billion.
+Honeywell International had a net margin of 14.18% and a return on equity of 26.51%.
+The company’s revenue was down .1% compared to the same quarter last year.
+During the same quarter in the previous year, the firm earned $2.21 EPS.
+As a group, equities research analysts expect that Honeywell International will post 8 EPS for the current fiscal year.

-The business also recently announced a quarterly dividend, which will be paid on Friday, June 4th.
-Shareholders of record on Friday, May 14th will be given a dividend of $0.93 per share.
-The ex-dividend date of this dividend is Thursday, May 13th.
-This represents a $3.72 annualized dividend and a yield of 1.61%.
-Honeywell International’s payout ratio is presently 52.39%.
+Several research firms recently commented on HON.
+Zacks Investment Research upgraded shares of Honeywell International from a hold rating to a buy rating and set a $233.00 price target for the company in a research report on Tuesday, April 27th.
+Deutsche Bank Aktiengesellschaft upgraded shares of Honeywell International from a hold rating to a buy rating and upped their price target for the company from $222.00 to $244.00 in a research report on Thursday, April 8th.
+Credit Suisse Group upped their price target on shares of Honeywell International from $224.00 to $235.00 and gave the company an outperform rating in a research report on Monday, April 26th.
+JPMorgan Chase & Co. upped their price target on shares of Honeywell International from $200.00 to $250.00 and gave the company an overweight rating in a research report on Friday, April 9th.
+Finally, Morgan Stanley upped their price target on shares of Honeywell International from $230.00 to $246.00 and gave the company an equal weight rating in a research report on Monday, April 26th.
+Five equities research analysts have rated the stock with a hold rating and nine have given a buy rating to the company’s stock.
+Honeywell International has a consensus rating of Buy and an average target price of $221.00.

-In other Honeywell International news, VP Anne T. Madden sold 8,885 shares of Honeywell International stock in a transaction that occurred on Thursday, April 29th.
-The shares were sold at an average price of $223.22, for a total transaction of $1,983,309.70.
-Following the completion of the sale, the vice president now directly owns 50,658 shares in the company, valued at $11,307,878.76.
-The sale was disclosed in a document filed with the SEC, which is available at the SEC website.
+In other Honeywell International news, VP Anne T. Madden sold 8,885 shares of the business’s stock in a transaction on Thursday, April 29th.
+The shares were sold at an average price of $223.22, for a total value of $1,983,309.70.
+Following the transaction, the vice president now directly owns 50,658 shares of the company’s stock, valued at approximately $11,307,878.76.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this link.
 Insiders own 0.44% of the company’s stock.

 Honeywell International Inc operates as a diversified technology and manufacturing company worldwide.
 Its Aerospace segment offers auxiliary power units, propulsion engines, integrated avionics, environmental control and electric power systems, engine controls, flight safety, communications, navigation hardware, data and software applications, radar and surveillance systems, aircraft lighting, advanced systems and instruments, satellite and space components, and aircraft wheels and brakes; spare parts; repair, overhaul, and maintenance services; thermal systems; and connected solutions and data services for aftermarket, as well as wireless connectivity, and management and technical services.